dewaynebritton/aff-ai-deadletter-agent/README.md

 		- Automatically handles many of the low level details like queries, etc.
 	- Cons
 		- Cannot be implemented in code
+		- Cannot be version controlled
 * Semantic Kernel
 	- Pros
 		- Implements in a function
 		- Very Flexible
 		- Illustrates how to implement agent in code
+		- Can be version controlled
 	- Cons
 		- Have to handle memory
 		- Have to handle all the details, i.e. connections to GitHub, AppInsights, etc.